pingidentity/pingidentity-devops-getting-started/docs/home/portalUpdates.md

 # Recent portal updates
 This page provides details on significant changes to this portal.

+# November 2022

+## Video content is arriving

+In recent weeks, videos on topics relevant to the DevOps program at Ping have started to be released.
+Look for links on some pages where the videos are relevant, or you can browse all videos [here](../videos/videos.md).

 # July 2022

 ## Removal of Docker Compose examples